SigmundGranaas/forgero/README.md

 ## Roadmap

 Forgero is in active development, and features are being added frequently.
-We support [Semantic Versioning](https://semver.org/), meaning we make sure we break your saves as little as possible with updates, and if possible only in major releases.
+We support [Semantic Versioning](https://semver.org/), which means we make sure to not introduce breaking changes unless we are moving to a new major version.

 - [x] Tool parts and materials
 - [x] Pickaxes, shovels and axes
 - [x] Swords and hoes
 - [x] Rework model system to avoid flickering textures
-- [x] Patterns
+- [x] Schematics
 - [x] Enhanced tool properties, for example golden, and veinmining, as well as area mining
 - [x] Gems
 - [ ] Progression and station overhaul